Trump lands in Vietnam for North Korea summit as shadow of Mueller, Cohen loom over him

 HANOI, Vietnam — President Donald Trump, who arrived here on Tuesday for a nuclear summit with North Korean leader Kim Jong Un, is desperate for a win.

 At home, the fallout from special counsel Robert Mueller's investigation into his campaign's ties to Russia and possible obstruction of justice continues to spread.
-Trump's domestic agenda is still suffering the after-effects of a 35-day government shutdown.
-And he's fighting Congress and over a dozen states over his plan to transfer billions of federal dollars to build a wall on the U.S. border with Mexico.
+Trump's domestic agenda is still suffering the aftereffects of a 35-day government shutdown.
+And he's fighting Congress and more than a dozen states over his plan to transfer billions of federal dollars to build a wall on the U.S. border with Mexico.

 Watch Trump's arrival in Vietnam for Kim Jong Un summitFeb.
 26, 201904:40